rupeshtiwari/future-blogs/_drafts/azure-service-bus-basics.md

 then only outgoing message will go to the outgoing queues.
 ![](https://imgur.com/S3sXoWY.png)
-it cannot be done on multiple sb client it should be in same client.
+it cannot be done on multiple SB client it should be in same client.

 ![](https://imgur.com/HI4Ui3c.png)

-witout send via
+without send via

 ![](https://imgur.com/6mSMOkE.png)